jmartin827/audio_text_summarizer/README.md

 ### Notes and basic troubleshooting

-This project can be run using either docker-compose or kubernetes.
+This project can be run using kubernetes VIA minikube or with some effort starting each container individually.

 #### Random Notes